18F/development-guide/incident_reports/README.md

 Analyze the **factors** that contributed to the incident.
 Here it's important to emphasize the [Retrospective Prime Directive](http://www.retrospectives.com/pages/retroPrimeDirective.html);
-paraphrased: everyone did their best; there should be no judgement of individuals.
+paraphrased: everyone did their best; there should be no judgment of individuals.
 If lucky, we will discover a single **root cause**, but often we will find a sort-of comedy of errors or serious of unfortunate events that collectively led to the incident.